 Like the twinkle in your child’s eyes and how it kind of feels like it reflects the sparkle in yours.

-In raising a firecracker I’ve been reminded that sometimes I need to just sit back and “enjoy the show.”
+In raising a firecracker, I’ve been reminded that sometimes I need to just sit back and “enjoy the show.”
 It’s ok to sit on the sidelines while my little one works that toddler magic.
-It’s ok to goggle and ooh and aah.
+It’s ok to giggle and ooh and aah.